All Episodes

 Look at all three companies are profitable.

-That's Bob Lutz, who I've met.
+It's Bob Lutz, who I've met.

-And Lutz at the time was working at General Motors, and he is you know, he's a great guy because he loves cars.
+And he is, you know, he's a great guy because he loves cars.

-He's is it was a great car executive because he loved cars.
+He was a great car executive because he loved cars.

-And about, I don't know, two, three years ago, I went up to Detroit and I had a tour.
+And about, I don't know, two, three years ago, I went up to Detroit and I had a tour, General Motors, and Lutz was the guy that gave me the tour.

-I don't remember if he showed me the vault or not.
+I don't remember if he showed me the Vault or not.

-I don't it wouldn't have anything to show other than a prototype.
+There wouldn't have anything to show other than a prototype.

-He's subsidizing it, and he's doing everything he can to get people in these cars uh against their wishes.
+He's subsidizing it, and he's doing everything he can to get people in these cars against their wishes.

-It's it's controlling authoritarian statist regimes like Obama, who doesn't have the slightest clue about how to run an automobile company, manufacturing company, whatsoever, any kind of company, telling them how to do it and what to do, and and uh I uh uh bailout worked, all three companies profitable.
+It's controlling authoritarian statist regimes like Obama, who doesn't have the slightest clue about how to run an automobile company, manufacturing company whatsoever, any kind of company, telling them how to do it and what to do.

 Ford did not take any bailout money.